-ROBEX's audited consolidated financial statements for the financial year ended December 31, 2022 (the "2022 Consolidated Financial Statements"), and the auditor's report thereon are available the Company's profile on SEDAR at www.sedar.com and on the Company's website at www.robexgold.com.
-The 2022 Consolidated Financial Statements will be presented at the Meeting, but no vote thereon is required or expected.
+ROBEX's audited consolidated financial statements for the financial year ended December 31, 2023 (the "2023 Consolidated Financial Statements"), and the auditor's report thereon are available the Company's profile on SEDAR+ at www.robexgold.com.
+The 2023 Consolidated Financial Statements will be presented at the Meeting, but no vote thereon is required or expected.